serge-sans-paille

 Latest Results

 Support passing package name as pythran signature This patch introduces a new argument type of the form `<name> pkg`, for instance `numpy pkg`.
 It's a special function export type which, if used, must be used consistently across all overloads for that exported function.
-It is resolved before any compilation step and is syntactically equivalent to statically resolving the given argument to the given package.
-For instance, #pythran export foo(float, numpy pkg) def foo(x, np): return np.cos(x) is equivalent to the following: #pythran export foo(float, numpy pkg) def foo(x, _): import numpy as np return np.cos(x) It also propagates through function arguments, baring some limitations.
-The exported foo function still has two parameters and the second parameter is going to check that the passed argument is a module named 'numpy'.
+To support that change, a new pre-processing step has been added.
+It performs package inference, and tries hard to statically resolve a package name based on the lookup made on it.
+If a single package matches the constraints, that package is picked.
+Otherwise nothing is done.
+The pythran signature just adds an extra constraint.
+For instance, #pythran export foo(float, numpy pkg) def foo(x, np): return np.cos(x) is equivalent to the following: #pythran export foo(float, numpy pkg) def foo(x, _): import numpy as np return np.cos(x) The exported foo function still has two parameters and the second parameter is going to check that the passed argument is a module named 'numpy'.
 Fix #2367

 bug/2367